aodn/public-schema/README.md

 Schemas are specified according to the [Table Schema](https://specs.frictionlessdata.io/table-schema) format from [Frictionless Data](https://frictionlessdata.io).

 The [frictionless](https://pypi.org/project/frictionless) Python package provides functionality to describe, extract, and validate tabular data (e.g. CSV files).
 This can be used from within Python code, or from the command line in a Linux shell.
+## Licensing
+This project is licensed under the terms of the GNU GPLv3 license.

 ## Set up
 All you need is Python (3.6 or higher), and